This Article Is About Ways Of Boosting Credit Before Applying For Mortgage

 Stay Away From Credit Repair Companies

-- They are a company for a small monthly fee they will work on behalf to challenge the items on the credit report and try to have them removed
+Oftentimes, credit repair companies do more damage than good during the mortgage process.
+You have probably heard of Lexington Law and maybe you were skeptical.
+They are a company for a small monthly fee they will work on behalf to challenge the items on the credit report and try to have them removed.
+Removing older derogatory credit tradelines has little to no impact on your credit scores.
+This service can be a total waste of time and money.

 “Our greatest glory is not in never falling, but in rising every time we fall.”
 Confucius.